bckfilip/katacoda-scenarios/test-scenario/step1.md

 # Why does it mattter to DevOps?

-- A docker container requires less computing power than a regluar VM, which means any machine will reduce its cpu usage with docker
+- A docker container requires less computing power than a regluar VM, which means any machine will reduce its cpu usage with docker allowing for native performance, quick startup sequences and less memory usage.
-- Docker makes it simpler, easier and safer to manage containers
+- Docker makes it simpler, faster and safer to manage containers
 - Avoids machine/environment dependent errors in the application.